Nancy Sondel's Pacific Coast Children's Writers Workshop

 • To maximize your benefits, you may critique peer manuscripts before the seminar—then, at our event, compare your assessments with those of the pros.
 Our collegial format provides behind-the-scenes glimpses that reveal, in depth, what agents and editors really want.

-• You’ll meet individually with faculty selected with your fiction genre in mind, increasing the odds of a good fit.
+• You’ll meet individually with faculty who’ve chosen to critique your full novel.
 The result?
-Relevant, insightful feedback.
-And, while we can’t offer you any guarantees, in recent years an average of one in eight whole-novel enrollees has landed a publishing contract.
+Optimized opportunities for relevant, insightful feedback.
+And while we can’t offer you guarantees, in previous years an average of one in eight whole-novel enrollees has landed a publishing contract.

 VIDEOS